Agnolini In Brodo

 Store the agnolini and broth separately in airtight containers in the refrigerator for up to 3 days.

-Agnolini in broth is a traditional dish of Emilian cuisine, particularly popular in the provinces of Bologna and Modena.
+Agnolini in broth is a traditional dish of Emilian cuisine, particularly widespread in the provinces of Bologna and Modena.

 Italia